- Taxes

 How Do You Pay and Report FICA Taxes?

-- Depositing FICA.
-You must electronically deposit all of your payroll taxes, including FICA.
-There is a very limited exception for small employers with total annual payroll taxes — FICA and income tax withholding — of $1,000 or less for the full year.
-These employers can pay by check.
-The deposit schedule depends on the size of your payroll.
+- Depositing FICA: You must electronically deposit all payroll taxes, including FICA.
+A limited exception exists for small employers with annual payroll taxes under $1,000, who may pay by check.
+Your deposit schedule depends directly on your payroll size.

-- Reporting FICA to the IRS.
-Usually you report FICA payments — withholding from your employees as well as your own — four times a year on Form 941.
-Again, small employers may be permitted by the IRS to file annually on Form 944.
+- Reporting FICA to the IRS: Most employers report FICA payments quarterly using Form 941.
+Again, small employers may qualify to file annually using Form 944.

 -